d4rkc0d3r/UnityAndVRChatQuirks/README.md

 float scaledAlpha = saturate(alpha) * GetRenderTargetSampleCount() + 0.5;
 covMask = (1u << ((uint)(scaledAlpha))) - 1u;
 ```
+Note: This mask is insufficient when using coarse pixels with VRS.
 ### Point Filtering on Float Textures
 AMD does flush denormals to zero when sampling float textures with point filtering while nvidia does not.
 Use the `Texture2D.Load` function when you need exact bit values from float textures.